 For example, if your company name is ACME, and you submit a screenshot of the homepage on the live intranet site, and two screenshots of previous versions of the design, you would save these in three separate graphic files, and name them this:

 Send us only screenshots that can be reproduced in the report if you win.
-Please replace any confidential information from the screenshots with fake text.
+Please replace any confidential information from the screenshots with fake text or blur sensitive sections.

 Intranet Design Annuals